Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 sFTp Adapter filename and directory configuration

-File parameters, File name and Directory of sFTP adapter.
+File parameters, File name and Directory of SFTP adapter.

-The configuration above defines the receiver file name as ‘test.xml‘, and files will be generated in directory ‘/home/username/in/test/’.
+The configuration above defines the receiver file name as ‘test.xml‘, and files will be generated in the directory ‘/home/username/in/test/’.
 Prefix ‘~’ defines the home directory of the user configured in ‘Authentication Method’.

 You can set the filename and directory dynamically using any of the methods below.
 Check my previous posts on in-detail examples of each method.

-sFTP Processing Parameters, Timestamp to File Name, Message-ID to File Name, Write Mode, etc.
+SFTP Processing Parameters, Timestamp to File Name, Message-ID to File Name, Write Mode, etc.

 Add Timestamp to filename.